iterative/dvc.org/content/docs/start/data-pipelines/building-pipelines.md

 ## Visualizing

 Having built our pipeline, we need a good way to understand its structure.
-Visualizing it as a graph of connected stages helps with that.
-DVC lets you do so without leaving the terminal!
+Visualizing it as a graph of connected stages helps a lot.
+DVC lets you do so without leaving the terminal:

 ```cli
 $ dvc dag